georgepatterson2002/majool-inventory-system/README.md

 https://github.com/user-attachments/assets/e6268347-40a2-49bc-979a-b05587e0f383

-*This video shows the full system workflow in action.*
+*This video shows the full system workflow, including the updated scanner and dashboard features.*

 ---